John S. Stokes III - Custom Puzzle Craft |

 Conclusion: Banksy did not finish this work before deciding to paint it over (see below)

-16. Refrigerator Kite: status - in place painted over - candidate for restoration?
+16. Refrigerator Kite: status - in place, painted over mulitple times

 See the tire?
 A faint shadow of the Gray Ghost is still visible above it

-I applied extreme contrast using Photoshop with the previous picture to reveal the Ghost
+I applied extreme contrast using Photoshop with the previous picture to reveal the ghostly Ghost

 Gone (that's a different tire!) - Picture taken by me on September 16, 2010